Anne Jantz Designs

 Then lo and behold, in 1970 an ad appeared in the Detroit News for an automotive draftsman in Adelaide, South Australia.
 It was spelled draughtsman, but we understood what that meant.
 Bill applied, the firm International Automotive Design, IAD hired him sight unseen, and we were off on our oddessey.
 So Australia was our first foreign romance, and to this day, several countries later it remains our all-time favorite.
 Later on we would follow a merry band of Aussie, and English draftsman to car companies in Germany, Sweden, England, Belgium and The Netherlands.
 Then later still in 1986 we would return to Australia with our two children.
 But in 1070 we were newbies at this ex-patriot game, and we enjoyed it immensely.

 We're back in the Detroit area now, and we are loving it here in the Renaissance City.
 Now I have the time to remember all the great times we've had.
 I don't want to live overseas any more, but I wouldn't refuse a trip now and then.
 Costa Rica is at the top of the list because I just wrote a children's book that is set there.

 I met Bill Jantz while I was still in high school.
 He was an airman at Plattsburgh Air Force Base up in Northern New York State.
-Two years later Bill asked me to marry him and I said yes.
-Bill's whole family came to Plattsburgh and we got married.
+Two years later Bill asked me to marry him, and I said yes.
+Bill's whole family came to Plattsburgh in September of 1965, and we got married.

 I moved to Detroit then and started school at Wayne State University in Detroit the same week.
 I got a B.F.A. in Sculpture from Wayne, and Bill and I began trying to find a way to travel and see the world.